-used if Article 9 applies: It also shows the estimated costs of the beneficiaries not receiving JU funding (see Article 9).]
+used if Article 9 or 14a applies: It also shows the estimated costs of the [beneficiaries not receiving JU funding (see Article 9)] [and] [international partners (see Article 14a)].]

 4.2 Budget transfers

 The estimated budget breakdown indicated in Annex 2 may be adjusted - without an amendment (see Article 55) - by transfers of amounts between beneficiaries, budget categories and/or forms of costs set out in Annex 2, if the action is implemented as described in Annex 1.